deepset-ai/haystack-experimental/examples/tracing_pipeline_runs/README.md

 All together:

-`python generate_traces.py --pipeline-file qa_rag_pipeline.yaml --pipeline-data '{"text_embedder": {"text": "What does Rhodes Statue look like?"}, "prompt_builder": {"question": "What does Rhodes Statue look like?"}}`
+`python generate_traces.py --pipeline-file qa_rag_pipeline.yaml --pipeline-data '{"text_embedder": {"text": "What does Rhodes Statue look like?"}, "prompt_builder": {"question": "What does Rhodes Statue look like?"}}'`

 This will generate 3 files: